atoum/atoum/README.markdown

 	?>

-### Étape 5 : Exécutez à nouveau votre test
+### Step 5 : Run your test once more

-Toujours  votre terminal, exécutez une nouvelle fois l'instruction suivante :
+In the same terminal, run the following command once again :

 	# php path/to/test/file[enter]

-Vous devez cette fois obtenir le résultat suivant, ou équivalent :
+You should get the following result, or something equivalent :

 	> Atoum version 288 by Frédéric Hardy.
 	> Run vendor\project\tests\units\helloWorld...